 Most at risk

-The type of dogs stolen reflects those that are of highest value for resale and breeding.
-Pedigree dog breeds can been worth hundreds, sometimes thousands of pounds.
+The type of dogs stolen reflects those that are of the highest value for resale and breeding.
+Pedigree dog breeds can be worth hundreds, sometimes thousands of pounds.
 Desirable breeds, such as French bulldogs and Chihuahuas, and those with unusual colours are particularly vulnerable.

 Thefts are often opportunistic, and dogs left unattended outside shops, or in cars and gardens are most likely to be taken.
 But there is also a worrying rise in the number of dogs being grabbed from unsuspecting owners while out for a walk or stolen during house and kennel break-ins.

 In fact, it now appears that half of the stolen dogs are taken from inside the home.
 More recently, dog walkers’ vans have become targeted for the highly-prized breeds inside.
 The organised and nature of such thefts reveals it is becoming big business.